pre63/pbn/content/spotnews24.com/articles/bcs-lng-exports-countering-us-trade-pressures-with.md

 However, the environmental lens adds complexity.
 Opponents point to the carbon footprint of LNG, arguing that its production contributes to global warming.
 Yet, a balanced view recognizes that LNG serves as a bridge fuel, offering a cleaner alternative to coal in Asia's power plants.
 Data from the [International Energy Agency](https://www.iea.org/reports/the-role-of-gas-in-energy-transitions) indicates that switching to natural gas could reduce CO2 emissions by up to 50% compared to coal, potentially averting millions of tonnes of pollutants.
 By investing in technological advancements rather than blanket bans, BC can mitigate these risks while maintaining its competitive edge.

 ![LNG Tanker in Pacific Waters](/content/assets/lng-tanker-pacific-waters.jpg)
-*Caption: A modern LNG tanker navigates the Pacific, embodying the high-stakes journey of British Columbia's exports to Asia and the delicate balance between economic ambition and ecological responsibility.*
+*A modern LNG tanker navigates the Pacific, embodying the high-stakes journey of British Columbia's exports to Asia and the delicate balance between economic ambition and ecological responsibility.*

 ## The Evidence at Hand: Weighing Benefits Against Scrutiny